kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

 If the creature saves, we show a toast and finish, otherwise, we show an error toast.

-Build and run the app now.
+Now we build and run the app.

 I'll create and save a couple of new creatures.

 If I try saving a creature with no name, I see the error toast telling me to fill out all fields.

-We can use Device File Explorer to see that the Room database file for storing creratures has been created.
+We can use Device File Explorer to see that the Room database file for storing creatures has been created.
 In a later video, we'll pull creatures out of the database for display.